IATI/IATI-Extra-Documentation/en/activities-standard/overview/iati-activity.rst

 Considerations
 --------------
-When declaring an *iati-activity* using the **IATI activity standard** the following should be considered:
+When using the **IATI activity standard** to declare an *iati-identifier*, the following should be considered:

 * Every ``iati-activity`` must have a globally unique ``iati-identifier``